 Though there are many types of Scottish folk practitioner.
 Scottish Folk practices were carried out by everyone daily to some extent.
 Folk had to take their own “safety” from the machinations of witches and the Síth into their own hands.
 Today we might call them superstitions but these are commonly held beliefs we still have to this day.
 Crossing fingers and knocking on wood to help avert a bad outcome or offer protection are commonplace for good reason.
 Outside of the everyday occurrence of these activities, you have those who might also be healers, midwives, lykewakers or death midwives, spae-wives (fortune tellers), folk herbalists, diviners, fairy doctors, those with the second (or second hand sight) etc along with their everyday roles in the community.
 It’s important to note not all folk practitioners would do these activities.
 Not all folk practitioners would be herbalists and diviners and spae-wives but maybe have a particular skill in a particular area; with limited skill in one form of divination as a way to contact the spirits.

 In brief, a folk practitioner might hold one of these roles in their community and use folk magic ranns and spells to effect change for your community.
 You don’t necessarily need to see “spirits” or into the otherworld, divine, use herbs, “cross” over into the otherworld, have an attending familiar and the nine yards of things at all.
 We all have different gifts and abilities.
-Some though who are lucky to make this a full-time career will be able to and these would be the gifted minority (and a rare minority at that) who would be termed, fear/bean feasa – wise man or woman.
+Some though who make this a full-time career will be able to and these would be the gifted minority (and a rare minority at that) who would be termed, fear/bean feasa – wise man or woman.

 Who you are as a folk practitioner is really decided by the community a folk practitioner lives in.
 I have written about this before and you can find the link here.
 But to summarise morality wasn’t a question in folk magic.
 Folk practitioners would “work with both hands” to use a modern term i.e. they did what was needed to be done in support of the community they helped and supported.
 Following on from the older traditions people’s reputations were earned.
 It’s not my place to name myself “keeper of the stones” or “wise man” or any other bombastic title.
 My title, and what reputation I have, is decided by my community.